 In December 2010 I published the risk management text book: ‘Value TRAI Based Risk Management‘ and in 2015 I developed the Risk Tuition and BizChangers (Management of Change) websites.
-My on-line writing focuses on helping organisations improve their risk management processes (for free!) as well as expanding on topics of general consumer interest, sometimes with a hint of humour.
+My on-line writing focuses on helping organisations improve their risk management processes as well as expanding on topics of general consumer interest, sometimes with a hint of humour.

-I studied for my first degree at Manchester Medical School and then in 1979 moved into a business role in BP (then ‘British Petroleum‘) – one of the World’s largest and oldest oil groups.
+I studied for my first degree at Manchester Medical School and in 1979 moved into a business role in BP (then ‘British Petroleum‘) – one of the World’s largest and oldest oil groups.
 There I developed my commercial skills by leading several international businesses mainly in chemicals and plastics.
-I spent over 35 years in the oil group managing several overseas subsidiaries and joint ventures often in challenging businesses and sometimes rather remote locations.
-From 2002-2006 I was President of Formosa BP Chemicals, a $250 million manufacturer and marketer of Chemicals in Asia.
-From 2007 I had a senior leadership role in the BP Group’s Internal Audit department.
-Following the Gulf of Mexico disaster I designed the group’s new Joint Venture, Transformation Management, and Commercial Compliance auditing processes.
-If you would like to learn more about the risks from business compliance (or lack of it) try the link here.
+I spent over 35 years in the oil group managing several overseas companies, especially joint ventures – my popularity among senior management ensured I worked in some very inhospitable and remote locations.
+From 2002-2006 I was President of Formosa BP Chemicals, overseeing the construction of a $250 million factory making concentrated acid in the middle of an Asian swamp (a real fun location – making acid during earthquakes, typhoons and the SARS pandemic!).

-During my time managing audits for BP I wrote a text-book on risk management and if you struggle getting to sleep try reading ‘Value TRAI based Risk Management‘.
-It is still available in hardback from good book sellers (like Amazon).
-In addition I have included some of my recent business risk articles in the ‘Risk Articles‘ section of this site.
+During my time managing risks for BP I wrote a text-book on risk management and if you struggle getting to sleep try reading ‘Value TRAI based Risk Management‘.
+It is still available in hardback from good book sellers (here‘s the link at Amazon).
+In addition I have included some of my business risk articles in the ‘Serious Articles‘ section of this site.

-You can also find me on Facebook, Twitter and Linkedin under Chris Duggleby.
+You can also find me on Facebook, Twitter and Linkedin – search under Chris Duggleby.